Buying Etiquette 101 | Rules to Follow when Buying a Home

 6. Be On Time

-Sellers and Realtors regularly go through great lengths to prepare for an appointment.
+Sellers and Realtors regularly go to great lengths to prepare for an appointment.
 So respect everyone’s time and be on time.
 Also, keep in mind this is the seller’s first impression of you.
 If you’re running late make sure to call.
 The last thing you want is the seller thinking is you’re lackadaisical about buying a home and don’t respect their time.

 7. Pets & Showings

 Do not bring your pets into a seller’s home.
 If you have a service animal make sure to discuss how to proceed with your Realtor.
 Some sellers have their own pets who may like people, but not other pets, so don’t bring your pet.

 8. LOOKING at Properties